Logic and Language

 The contradictions of indefinable numbers

-Here we show how the assumption of the “existence” of indefinable numbers gives rise to a contradiction that is rather troubling to those who try to promote the concept of infinite sets of differing “sizes”:
+Here we show how the assumption of the “existence” of indefinable numbers gives rise to a contradiction that is rather troubling to those who try to promote the concept of infinite sets of differing Cardinal numbers and which have different “sizes”:

-Now we have a contradiction, since we also know that there cannot be real numbers that have “more” digits in their infinite decimal expansion than any other irrational real number that has an infinite decimal expansion - there aren’t digits missing in the infinite decimal expansion of any irrational real numbers, nor do some real numbers have additional digits - no real number has “more” digits than some other irrational real number.
-This shows that when there is a claim that there must be indefinable or “inaccessible” real numbers, then it must also follow from that claim, that simply because it is impossible to define a one-to-one correspondence between two sets, that does not imply that one set must have “more” elements than the other.
+And this means that, if one accepts that secondary argument, there must be subsets of the natural numbers which have a Cardinal number either smaller or greater than that of the natural numbers.
+In addition, we know that there cannot be real numbers that have “more” digits in their infinite binary expansion than any other irrational real number that has an infinite binary expansion - there aren’t digits missing in the infinite binary expansion of any irrational real numbers, nor do some real numbers have additional digits - no real number has “more” digits than some other irrational real number.

-Hence the notion - that the impossibility of a one-to-one correspondence between two infinite sets implies that there must be “more” elements in one infinite set than the other - cannot apply in at least one case - the case of the digits of a supposedly indefinable real number just discussed.
+Hence the notion - that the impossibility of defining a one-to-one correspondence between two infinite sets implies that there must be “more” elements in one infinite set than the other - cannot apply in at least one case - the case of the digits of a supposedly indefinable real number just discussed.

 And that means that the assumption that the impossibility of a one-to-one correspondence between two infinite sets implies that there must be “more” elements in one infinite set than the other is logically untenable, since that assumption itself leads directly to the conclusion that very same assumption cannot be correct.